Why Does Your Left Arm Feel Heavy? 8 Possible Reasons

 Why Does Your Left Arm Feel Heavy?

-1. Bad Posture Or Injury
+1. Bad Posture

 A bursa is the fibrous sac that works as a cushion between tendons, bones, muscles, or skin.
 Bursitis is the inflammation or irritation of a bursa that has been injured or overused.

-Carpal tunnel syndrome (CTS) occurs when the median nerve gets compressed.
+Carpal tunnel syndrome (CTS): This occurs when the median nerve gets compressed.
 This nerve passes through the carpal tunnel located on the palm side of the wrist and, when compressed, can cause a dull ache in the hand, forearm, or upper arm.
 It also results in weakness and clumsiness in the hand, among other painful symptoms.

-Thoracic outlet syndrome (TOS) can also cause pain in the arm, shoulder, and neck.
+Thoracic outlet syndrome (TOS): This can also cause pain in the arm, shoulder, and neck.
 When the blood vessels or nerves located just below the neck get compressed, it can result in weakness, tingling, numbness, and burning along your arm, hand, and fingers.
 Your arm might even swell.
 The pain triggering compression can happen between the first rib and collarbone, or between the muscles of your neck and shoulder.

 Lymphedema is a possible side effect of breast cancer surgery and radiation therapy.
 In some women, it appears months or even years after cancer treatment ends.
 In breast cancer patients, lymphedema usually occurs in the arm and hand, and sometimes in the underarm, breast, chest, trunk, and back.

 Some of the symptoms of lymphedema are heaviness, pain, tingling, discomfort, or increased warmth in the chest, arm, hand, breast, or underarm areas.